retrohub-org/docs/class_api/data/RetroHubGameData.rst

 	game_datas.sort_custom(RetroHubGameData, "sort")

-	# game_datas will not be sorted by names
+	# game_datas will now be sorted by names

 ----